Dunia Finance A Worst Nightmare For Dubai Based Pinay Expat

 With this figures, she thought that she would only pay AED700.00 a month (During that year every request can be done over the phone and no necessary documents to fill out as long as you have an existing account with them I’m not sure if same rules apply today)

-In her shocked upon receiving the first statement, she needs to pay an amount of AED1967 per month.
+In her surprise upon receiving the first statement, she needs to pay AED1967 per month.

 She can’t believe it, she rechecks everything but unfortunately, the figures are right.